junxit/us-congress-bills-111/metadata.md

 - 2009-12-01 — Placed on the Union Calendar, Calendar No. 199.
 - 2009-12-01 — Reported by the Committee on Homeland Security.
 H. Rept.
 111-346.
 - 2009-12-01 — Reported by the Committee on Homeland Security.
 H. Rept.
 111-346.
+- 2009-12-02 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-12-02 — Considered as unfinished business. (consideration: CR H13427)
+- 2009-12-02 — Considered under suspension of the rules. (consideration: CR H13411-13413)
+- 2009-12-02 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3980.
+- 2009-12-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-12-02 — Mr. Cuellar moved to suspend the rules and pass the bill, as amended.
+- 2009-12-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 0 (Roll no. 922). (text: CR H13411-13412)
+- 2009-12-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 0 (Roll no. 922).(text: CR H13411-13412)